 Routes 17 Mabelvale/Downtown, 22 University Ave./Mabelvale and 23 Baseline/Southwest

-To reduce redundancy along University Avenue, Geyer Springs Road and Baseline Road, improve the customer experience for transfers, improve the area’s span of service and improve frequencies on a key connector route, METRO staff recommends the following Southwest Little Rock service adjustments modifications: Staff recommends eliminating Route 17, which shares most of its route with Routes 22 and 23.
-Simultaneously, staff recommends modifying Route 22 to serve the Midtown Avenue shopping and health centers at its northern terminus and the Baseline Walmart at its southern terminus, replacing the one-way loop along Mabelvale with bidirectional service along Geyer Springs Road and Mabelvale Cutoff Road.
-Weekday and Saturday frequencies will be improved to every 30 minutes, and Sunday frequencies will be improved by more than half, transitioning from current 90-minute service to 40-minute service.
-The elimination of one-way service should greatly improve the rider transfer experience and will aid LRSD students accessing the new Southwest High School near the route’s southern terminus.
-In tandem, staff recommends increasing the Route 23 span of service on Sundays from 7 a.m. to 7 p.m., offering employees the ability to work Sunday shifts at the Outlets of Little Rock and other area retailers.
+To reduce redundancy along University Avenue, Geyer Springs Road and Baseline Road, improve the customer experience for transfers, improve the area’s span of service and improve frequencies on a key connector route, METRO is implementing the following Southwest Little Rock service modifications: Route 17, which shared most of its route with Routes 22 and 23, is permanently eliminated.
+Route 22 will be modified to serve the Midtown Avenue shopping and health centers at its northern terminus and the Baseline Walmart at its southern terminus, replacing the one-way loop along Mabelvale with bidirectional service along Geyer Springs Road and Mabelvale Cutoff Road.
+The elimination of one-way service is expected to greatly improve the rider transfer experience and will aid Little Rock School District students accessing Southwest High School near the route’s southern terminus.

 Map of Approved Southwest Little Rock Network